VladyslavHolik/SelfAssessment/Skills/JavaKotlinGo.md

   - Creating and Using Custom Packages: 🖐️ used
 - Advanced Go Features
   - Interfaces and Type Embedding: 🙋 explained
-  - Concurrency Patterns
+  - Concurrency Patterns 🖐️ used
   - Context Package: 🎓 known
 - Testing and Benchmarking
-  - Writing Unit Tests: 🖐️ used
+  - Writing Unit Tests:  🙋 explained
   - Benchmarking in Go: 🖐️ used
-  - Testing Best Practices: 🖐️ used
+  - Testing Best Practices:  🙋 explained
-  - Mocking in Go: 🖐️ used
+  - Mocking in Go:  🙋 explained
 - Web Development in Go
   - HTTP Server and Client: 🖐️ used
   - Routing and Middleware: 🖐️ used